Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **You need to ensure that the code scanning completes successfully for the pull request**.

-Which two actions should you perform?
+<mark>Which two actions</mark> should you perform?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.